Nepiophilia / Infantophilia

 - Biastophilia22/100Biastophilia · Clinical ParaphiliasBiastophilia (raptophilia) is a clinically described paraphilia in which sexual arousal depends specifically on a partner's genuine non-consent, fear, or resistance.
 Acting on it constitutes sexual assault; it is documented here strictly as a clinical category.22

-- Kleptophilia / Kleptolagnia16/100Kleptophilia · Clinical ParaphiliasKleptophilia, also termed kleptolagnia, is a clinically described paraphilia in which sexual arousal is bound to the act of stealing itself rather than the object taken.
-Documented here as a forensic category only, since any enactment is theft and a crime.16
+- Kleptophilia / Kleptolagnia16/100Kleptophilia · Clinical ParaphiliasKleptophilia, more often called kleptolagnia, is a described paraphilia in which sexual arousal attaches to the act of stealing itself rather than to the object taken.
+Documented here as a forensic category only: any enactment is theft, and a crime against a non-consenting victim.16

 - Autovampirism4/100autovampirism · Clinical ParaphiliasAutovampirism (clinically, autohemophagia) is the rare, sparsely documented practice of deliberately drinking one's own blood, in a minority of accounts for sexual or emotional gratification.
 It is documented here strictly as a taxonomic and psychiatric category, not as anything to attempt.4

-From the Greek νήπιος (nēpios), "infant" or "young child" (often analysed as "non-speaking," from ne- ("not") plus a root associated with speech) combined with -philia ("love, attraction").
+From the Greek νήπιος (nēpios), "infant" or "young child" (traditionally analysed as "non-speaking," from ne- "not" plus a root associated with speech) combined with -philia ("love, attraction").
 The synonym infantophilia uses the Latin infans ("infant," itself literally "not speaking," from in- plus fari, "to speak") with the same Greek suffix.
-Both labels were coined by sexologist John Money, who introduced the chronophilia family in his 1986 book Lovemaps.
+Both labels were introduced by the sexologist John Money, who set out the chronophilia family in his 1986 book Lovemaps.

 chronophilia · pedophilia subtype · harm to others